open-learning-exchange/open-learning-exchange.github.io/pages/automatedtestingcodeceptjs.md

 ## Setting Up a Testing Development Environment

 ### Install Firefox
-Web browser Firefox is recommended for used in automated testing.
+The Firefox web browser is recommended for used in automated testing.
 Firefox should be updated to version 54.0.1 or newer.

 ### Install Visual Studio Code